fashandge/partools/README.md

-parmap
+partools
 =============

-A parallel version of map function.
+Utilitiy functions for python parallel processing for big data structure with multicores on a single machine.
+Avoid unnecessary copy of read-only large data structure.
+It includes: 1.
+A parallel version of `map` function.
 It is designed for infinitely parallelizable tasks on a single machine with multiple cores, in a memory-efficient way.
 It can drop-in replace the standard map function in most cases, and harness the power of multiple cores.
-It also has utility for parallel processing of the popular pandas dataframes.
-It is based on the pathos and toolz packages.
+2. utility function for parallel processing of the popular pandas dataframes.
+The package is based on the pathos and toolz packages.
 It has the following features:

  +  **Ease of use**.
 It can serve almost a drop-in replacement for the standard non-parallel map function, while magically exploiting the multiple cores in your box.
 Optionally, if you encounter worker function pickling issue, set use\_pathos=True (require [pathos package](https://github.com/uqfoundation/pathos/blob/master/pathos) that uses dill package).